mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 All right, so now we get to see *mongoexport* in action.
 We still have to *authenticate and specify a port*, but notice that this time, we didn't specify a file name for our output.
 And unlike *mongodump, mongoexport* will not create a directory for us.
 Instead, it'll send the *output to standard out*.

 This is a lot of information, and it's not so useful when it's just printed in the terminal.

-So this is the same exact command as before, except this time we've passed this -o flag, which is for the output.

-We specified a new file called students.json to store all that output that was printed at the terminal before.
+So this is the same exact command as before, except this time we've passed this *-o flag*, which is for the *output*.
+We specified a new file called *students.json* to store all that output that was printed at the terminal before.

-All right, so now we have a new file called students.json, and I'm just going to tail the file so we can take a look at what's in it.

-So as we can see, this is a JSON representation of the MongoDB collection.
+All right, so now we have a new file called *students.json*, and I'm just going to *tail the file* so we can take a look at what's in it.
+So as we can see, this is a *JSON* representation of the *MongoDB collection*.
 These are just documents and arrays.

-All right, so this is a mongoimport statement, which is the inverse operation of mongoexport.

-This is pretty similar to its BSON counterpart, mongorestore.

-In this command, I'm going to use mongoimport to import the data set that we just exported.

-So as we can see here, we didn't specify a database or a collection for this mongoimport statement.
+All right, so this is a *mongoimport* statement, which is the inverse operation of *mongoexport*.
+This is pretty similar to its *BSON counterpart, mongorestore*.
+In this command, I'm going to use *mongoimport* to import the data set that we just exported.
+So as we can see here, we didn't specify a database or a collection for this *mongoimport* statement.

 Because there's no metadata in the JSON export, mongoimport has to figure out a place to put all this data.